ashur/spellcheck/src/content/pages/support.md

 ---
 title: Support
 subtitle: Have a question?
-Need to report an issue?
-Want to request a new feature?
+Need to report an issue, or want to request a new feature?
 Please let me know!
 sections:
   - type: section
     backgroundColor: "#f6f6f6"